-During the 2009-10 year, the Corporation reached an agreement with MIA on a strategy to reduce and ultimately eliminate arrears on municipal loans.
-The components of this strategy were as follows:
+During the 2009-10 year, the Corporation reached an agreement with the Department of Municipal and Intergovernmental Affairs (MIGA) on a strategy to reduce and ultimately eliminate arrears on municipal loans.
+As part of this agreement, MIGA negotiates repayment arrangements with communities in arrears and provide the Corporation with periodic direction on the application of the Reserve Fund to individual accounts in arrears.